Rick Bowness won't return as coach of Dallas Stars

 AP Sports Writer

-Rick Bowness will not return as head coach of the Dallas Stars after nearly three seasons in which he led them to the 2020 Stanley Cup Final and the playoffs again this year.
+Rick Bowness will not return as head coach of the Dallas Stars after nearly three seasons in which he led them to the Stanley Cup Final and the playoffs again this season.

 General manager Jim Nill said assistant coaches John Stevens, Derek Laxdal and Todd Nelson also would not return.